-Our film series concludes with a look at the digital revival of the Mercury Living Presence catalogue and the role that dCS played in bringing Mercury's beloved classical recordings to digital formatsTags: Mercury Living Presence, Music, Technology & Innovation,
+Our film series concludes with a look at the digital revival of the Mercury Living Presence catalogue and the role that dCS played in bringing Mercury's beloved classical recordings to digital formatsTags: Mercury Living Presence, Music, Technology & Innovation, Culture,

 Throughout this year, dCS has been documenting the history of Mercury Living Presence–the pioneering label behind a much-loved and hugely influential collection of classical recordings.
 Working in partnership with Decca Records, we've created a three-part podcast and documentary series commemorating the label's 70th anniversary and the launch of an ongoing project to re-release the entire Mercury Living Presence catalogue on streaming services.